dalong0514/readnotes/20190201读书笔记/2019082Core-Python-Applications-Programming3EdR00.md

 1『「?i」表示不区分大小写。』

 For the previous examples, the case-insensitivity should be fairly straightforward.
-In the last example, by using “multiline” we can perform the search across multiple lines of the target string rather than treating the entire string as a single entity.
-Notice that the instances of “the” are skipped because they do not appear at the beginning of their respective lines.
+In the last example, by using "multiline" we can perform the search across multiple lines of the target string rather than treating the entire string as a single entity.
+Notice that the instances of "the" are skipped because they do not appear at the beginning of their respective lines.

 The next pair demonstrates the use of re.S/DOTALL.
 This flag indicates that the dot (.) can be used to represent \n characters (whereas normally it represents all characters except \n):